California tortoiseshell

 The California tortoiseshell (Nymphalis californica) is a butterfly of the family Nymphalidae.

+Description

 The wings of the California tortoiseshell have ragged edges.
 The upper sides of the wings are orange with black spots and a wide black margin.
 The undersides of the wings are a mottled dark brown.
 Its wingspan varies from 3.2 to 7 cm (1 1/4–2 3/4 inches).

 Caterpillars are black with white spots and hairs.
 Each segment of the body has seven spines.

+Ecology

-They eat various species of Ceanothus.
+Larvae eat various species of Ceanothus.
 This butterfly is known for having irregular population explosions.
 Ravens commonly prey on California tortoiseshells in population explosions during outbreak years.